danielkraemer/dockerfiles/minecraft-server-light/README.md

 **NOTE:** if running multiple containers be sure to either specify a different `-v` host directory for each `LEVEL` in use or don't use `-v` and the container's filesystem will keep things encapsulated.

-### Downloadable world

-Instead of mounting the `/data` volume, you can instead specify the URL of a ZIP file containing an archived world.
-This will be downloaded, and unpacked in the `/data` directory; if it does not contain a subdirectory called `world/` then it will be searched for a file `level.dat` and the containing subdirectory renamed to `world`.
-This means that most of the archived Minecraft worlds downloadable from the Internet will already be in the correct format.

-The ZIP file may also contain a `server.properties` file and `modules` directory, if required.

-    docker run -d -e WORLD=http://www.example.com/worlds/MySave.zip ...

-**NOTE:** Unless you also mount `/data` as an external volume, this world will be deleted when the container is deleted.

-**NOTE:** This URL must be accessible from inside the container.
-Therefore, you should use an IP address or a globally resolveable FQDN, or else the name of a linked container.

-### Downloadable mod/plugin pack for Forge, Bukkit, and Spigot Servers

-Like the `WORLD` option above, you can specify the URL of a "mod pack" to download and install into `mods` for Forge or `plugins` for Bukkit/Spigot.
-To use this option pass the environment variable `MODPACK`, such as

-    docker run -d -e MODPACK=http://www.example.com/mods/modpack.zip ...

-**NOTE:** The referenced URL must be a zip file with one or more jar files at the top level of the zip archive.
-Make sure the jars are compatible with the particular `TYPE` of server you are running.

 ### Online mode

 By default, server checks connecting players against Minecraft's account database.
 If you want to create an offline server or your server is not connected to the internet, you can disable the server to try connecting to minecraft.net to authenticate players with environment variable `ONLINE_MODE`, like this